ratsakatika/camera-traps/README.md

 VS Code also provides tools to "clone" (copy) a repository.
 You can alternatively download everything as a zip file by clicking on the green 'code' button at the top of this page.

 Now you will need to create a ["virtual environment"](https://docs.python.org/3/library/venv.html) and install all the modules needed to run the alert system.
-Open a new terminal (within VS Code or your operating system), navigate to the camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended) or conda (<a href="https://docs.anaconda.com/miniconda/#" target="_blank">download here</a>):
+Open a new terminal (within VS Code or your operating system), navigate to the camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended for Linux/macOS) or conda (<a href="https://docs.anaconda.com/miniconda/#" target="_blank">download here</a>):

-  - Using pip (Windows):
-    ```bash
-    python -m venv camera_traps
-    camera_traps\Scripts\activate
-    pip install -r requirements.txt
-    ```

   - Using pip (Linux/macOS):
     ```bash